Orange-OpenSource/ods-charts/README.md

 myChart.setOption(dataOptions);
 ```

-Adding the theme managed by ODS Charts will then consist of doing :
+Adding the theme managed by ODS Charts will then consist of doing:
 ```
 // Build the theme
 var themeManager = ODSCharts.getThemeManager({